There’s not denying that gloves are an essential part of MMA.

 Best MMA Gloves For Grappling

-RDX MMA Grappling Gloves – The Top MMA Gloves For Grappling
+RDX T2'S – The Top MMA Gloves For Grappling

 RDX have upped their game recently and have released a number of high quality gloves ideal for different aspects of MMA.

-You will notice that the gloves padding is slightly larger than the padding on the competition gloves we just discussed.
+You will notice that their padding is slightly larger than that of their competition gloves we just discussed.
 However, thanks to its triangular open palm design and flexible materials, your fingers are able to move freely and form a strong grip on your partner.

-The best aspect of the RDX grappling gloves has to be the price, for such a decent quality pair of gloves it’s an absolute bargain!
+Their best trait though has to be the price, for such a decent quality pair, it’s an absolute bargain!

 Moving onto the next RDX set of gloves on our list.
-Believe or not, the F12 MMA gloves are even cheaper than the RDX gloves we just discussed.
+Believe or not, the F12's are even cheaper than the previous RDX pair we just discussed.

 As well as this the RDX F12 gloves utilise traditional multi-layered padding as opposed to the gel padding seen in the RDX gloves we just discussed.
 This again causes the gloves to be slightly cheaper.